Indians walk their way to 5-3 win over White Sox in opener

+To Clevinger, it looked like 2016, when Cleveland made it to Game 7 of the World Series.

+“It wasn’t all these flashy wins all the time,” he said, recalling the Indians’ memorable run in ‘16.
+“It was like grinding out to the eighth, ninth inning, losing a lead, coming back and that’s Tribe baseball.
+That’s how we’re going to win and I like it.”

-CLEVELAND — Roberto Perez drew a bases-loaded walk on four pitches from Dylan Covey in the eighth inning as the Cleveland Indians rallied for a chilly 5-3 win in their home opener over the Chicago White Sox on Monday.
+Roberto Perez drew a bases-loaded walk on four pitches from Dylan Covey in the eighth as the Indians rallied for a chilly 5-3 win in their home opener over the Chicago White Sox on Monday.

-The Indians, whose bats have started out as cold as the weather, did just enough — and got some needed help from the wild White Sox — to score four runs in the eighth after nearly wasting starter Mike Clevinger’s dominant performance.
+The Indians, whose bats have started out as cold as the early-spring weather, did just enough — and got some needed help from the wild White Sox — to score four runs in the eighth after nearly wasting Clevinger’s 12-strikeout performance.

+As they wait for All-Star shortstop Francisco Lindor, second baseman Jason Kipnis and outfielder Carlos Gonzalez to get healthy, the Indians will have to find offense any way they can.

+“Playing in this weather, it’s just difficult,” manager Terry Francona said.
+“It’s difficult for everybody.
+I mean you saw their relievers were having a tough time today.
+When the weather warms up, it’ll be easier for everybody.
+Pitchers included.
+But in the meantime, you just have to fight for everything you can get.”

 After the dreadful outing by Covey (0-1), Caleb Frare came in and walked pinch-hitter Greg Allen on five pitches to force in another run and give the Indians a 5-3 lead.
 White Sox manager Rick Renteria made several visits to the mound in the eighth to try and get his relievers on target, with minimal success.